bogdanlab/TWAS30/README.md

 Gene Expression
 ---------------
-Similarly, the gene expression study panels used to train models are
+Similarly, we incorporated gene expression measured in more than 40 tissues from 5 studies.
+The shorthand notation for the original eQTL study and publication are detailed below.

 | Shortname | Expression Study |
 | --------- | ----- |